stuartwray/meta-ii-experiments/README.md

 Building on META-II by Schorre and further developments by Neighbors.

-See "Meta-II: A Syntax-Oriented Compiler Writing Language" D. V. Schorre and "Tutorial: Metacompilers Part 1" by James M. Neighbors.
+See "Meta-II: A Syntax-Oriented Compiler Writing Language" by D. V. Schorre and "Tutorial: Metacompilers Part 1" by James M. Neighbors.

 The default 'make' target generates a new version of the python Meta-II